All Episodes

 Gee, Liz, unbelievable.

-Um we're following a story.
+We're following a story.

 This is a sad story.

-A pedestrian bridge at FIU has collapsed uh early this afternoon, apparently trapping any unknown number of people and cars underneath it.
+A pedestrian bridge at FIU has collapsed early this afternoon, apparently trapping any unknown number of people and cars underneath it.

-I assume this is like one of those it goes from building to building across a busy street.
+I assume this is like one of those, it goes from building to building across a busy street.

 That's what it looked like in the image.